it-at-m/ad2image/README.md

 SPRING_CACHE_JCACHE_CONFIG=file:/cacheconfig/my-ehcache.xml
 ```

+### Deploying on Kubernetes using a Helm chart

+If you want to deploy ad2image on a Kubernetes cluster, you can use the provided Helm chart.
+See [ad2image-helm-chart](https://github.com/it-at-m/ad2image-helm-chart) for more information and documentation.

 ### Integrating in a existing Spring Boot application

 ad2image can be integrated in a existing Spring Boot application by adding the `ad2image-spring-boot-starter` dependency, e.g. for Maven: